-When the Cortex®‑A76 core generates a memory access, the MMU:
+When the Cortex®‑A77 core generates a memory access, the following process occurs:

-- Performs a lookup for the requested VA, current ASID, current VMID, and current translation regime in the relevant instruction or data.
+- The MMU performs a lookup for the requested Virtual Address (VA), current Address Space Identifier (ASID), current Virtual Machine Identifier (VMID), and current translation regime in the relevant instruction or data L1 TLB.

-- If there is a miss in the relevant L1 TLB, the MMU performs a lookup for the requested VA, current ASID, current VMID, and translation regime.
+- If there is a miss in the relevant L1 TLB, the MMU performs a lookup in the L2 TLB for the requested VA, current ASID, current VMID, and translation regime.

 - If there is a miss in the L2 TLB, the MMU performs a hardware translation table walk.

-In the case of a L2 TLB miss, the hardware does a translation table walk as long as the MMU is enabled, and the translation using the base register has not been disabled.
+In the case of an L2 TLB miss, the hardware does a translation table walk as long as the MMU is enabled, and the translation using the base register has not been disabled.

-The access permission bits determine if the access is permitted.
+The access permission bits determine whether the access is permitted.
 If the matching entry does not pass the permission checks, the MMU signals a Permission fault.
-See the Arm® Architecture Reference Manual Armv8, for Armv8-A architecture profile for details of Permission faults, including:
+See the Arm® Architecture Reference Manual Armv8, for Armv8-A architecture profile for details of Permission faults.